Alternative Choices for You

 Installing the Mac VPN client from the website forwards you to the Apple app store, where you can download the app simply by accepting the privacy notice:

-With that done, you can use the VPN for free if you want to using three server locations:
+With that done, you can use the VPN for free if you want to, using the three available server locations:

-As with the Windows client, the macOS AtlasVPN app only provides IKEv2 encryption.
+As with the Windows client, the macOS AtlasVPN app offers a simple choice between IKEv2 encryption or WireGuard.
 This makes setting the VPN up extremely easy.
 Clicking on settings allows you to turn on the kill-switch and safe browse features.

 For those who want to log in and start using a paid account, simply click on account, and then enter your email.
 You will receive a validation code that gives you access to all the server locations once you enter the code from the email.

-As is the case with its desktop counterpart, anybody can access and download the mobile app for this VPN on the Google Play or Apple app stores.
-The apps have a great reputation with consumers; gaining 4.5 stars on Google Play after 37,000 reviews – and 4.6 stars on the Apple Play store.
+As with its desktop counterpart, anybody can access and download the mobile app for this VPN on the Google Play or Apple app stores.
+The apps have a great reputation with consumers; gaining 4.5 stars on Google Play after 78,000 reviews – and 4.8 stars on the Apple Play store.

 The apps themselves are both extremely similar.
-They provide IKEv2 encryption exclusively, and they allow the user to pick a server location.
+They both provide IKEv2 and WireGuard encryption, and they allow the user to pick a server location.
 However, you do not get a built-in kill-switch.
 As a result, you will need to leverage the built-in kill-switch that comes with Android (if it is available on your device).

 The good news is that the SafeBrowse feature can be toggled on in both of the mobile apps, which will prevent you from accessing malicious domains automatically by leveraging a NAT firewall and an up-to-date database of known nefarious websites.